davorg/standup/index.md

 Welcome to **StandUp.co.uk**—the hub for everything related to the vibrant world of stand-up comedy in the UK!
 Whether you're a seasoned comedy aficionado, an aspiring comedian, or just looking for a night out filled with laughter, you've come to the right place.

+## Featured Content

+- You're probably looking for our coverage of the [2025 Edinburgh Fringe](https://standup.co.uk/edinburgh)

 ## What We Offer

 ### 🎤 **Discover Comedy Events Near You**